 Any time your little one has sleep problems, it is wise to consider the need to change the schedule.

-Your sleep schedule might need some tweaking.
+Your baby’s sleep schedule might need some tweaking.
 You might need to drop the 3rd nap and move to a 2 naps schedule.
 Most babies drop the third nap around 8 months old (though some are closer to the 10-month mark and some are more like 6 months).

 You might need to change awake time length.
 Your little one might be ready to stay awake a little longer between naps and have more hours of awake time in the day.

 You might simply need to change up the sleep environment or your sleep routine.
 What worked when your kiddo was younger might not work now.